fastoch/Kubernetes-in-a-nutshell/README.md

 Namespaces in Kubernetes allow us to split things at a logical level.
 The majority of resource types in Kubernetes can be grouped together into namespaces.

-Apart from keeping things organized, namespaces offer important security benefits.
+Apart from keeping things organized, namespaces offer important **security** benefits, as they allow for finer control over various parts of the cluster, and also make sure that certain resources .